 The Fire Safety Division inspects fire extinguishers on a monthly basis during its inspection of campus buildings apart from those located within a housing unit.
-The Fire Safety Division also tests all on-campus fire pumps on a weekly basis and contracts for the pumps to be annually tested and recertified.
+The Fire Safety Division also tests all on-campus fire pumps weekly and contracts for them to be annually tested and recertified.